jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 ### 98 Appointment of compliance officers
 (1) The Water Services Authority may, by notice in writing, appoint any of the following as a compliance officer:
   (a) an employee of the Water Services Authority:
-  (b) an employee of a department (within the meaning of the State Sector Act 1988):
+  (b) an employee of a department (within the meaning of the Public Service Act 2020):
-  (c) an employee of the State services (within the meaning of the State Sector Act 1988):
+  (c) an employee of the State services (within the meaning of the Public Service Act 2020):
   (d) any other person who the Water Services Authority is satisfied—
     (i) is suitably qualified and trained:
     (ii) belongs to a class of persons who are suitably qualified and trained to exercise any or all of the powers of, and carry out any or all of the duties of, a compliance officer.